hashicorp/nomad-driver-virt/README.md

 errors.

 If connecting to the terminal is not an option, it is possible to stop the job and mount the VM's disk to inspect it.
-If the `use_thin_image` option is used, the driver will create the disk image in the directory `${plugin_config.data_dir}/virt/vm-name.img`:
+If the `use_thin_copy` option is used, the driver will create the disk image in the directory `${plugin_config.data_dir}/virt/vm-name.img`:

 ```